Take-Your-Money-Corp/not-avg-lifecoach/README.md

 ## Unit Tests
 ### 1. bot.spec.js
-This tests if the bot message from its parent component is rendered to the DOM.
+ - We create a wrapper that artificially injects prop data (props are variables that are sent from parent to child).
+From there we check the data-testid attribute of the message and see if what is displayed on the dom matches the props data that we artificially injected.
+Simply, this tests if the bot message from its parent component is rendered to the DOM.

 ### 2. chatMessenger.spec.js
-This tests if the frontend is communicating with the backend - passing data through.
-It forms a handshake with the NLP API when the chat messenger component is mounted.It sets the error variable on API request failure when the component mounts.
-If the exchange occurs the test case passes.
+ - First Test: Mocks an axios get request by giving a fake rest-token string.
+From there we mount an instance of the ChatMessenger component.
+From there we test to see if the rest token variable of the component matches the fake rest-token that we gave it in the beginning.
+ - Second Test: Mocks a failed axios get request, mounts the ChatMessenger component, and checks to see that the error message of the ChatMessenger component is being correctly triggered on the failed axios request.

 ### 3. user.spec.js
-This tests if the user message from its parent component is rendered to the DOM.
+ - We create a wrapper that artificially injects prop data (props are variables that are sent from parent to child).
+From there we check the data-testid attribute of the message and see if what is displayed on the dom matches the props data that we artificially injected.
+Simply, this tests if the user message from its parent component is rendered to the DOM.

 ## Extractable APIs
 - Bot.vue: Could be designed to receive and return data processed by our chatbot.